mariannap/PROBer_paper_analysis/annotation/README.md

 - `arabidopsis_filtered.fa`, the filtered set of transcript sequences, which is used to build `PROBer` references and map reads.
 - `arabidopsis_filtered.t2g`, transcript id to gene id mapping.
 Each line contains two fields.
 The first one gives the transcript id and the second one gives the gene id.
 - `arabidopsis_filtered.dup`, a list of removed transcripts due to redundancy.

+The generated spike-in reference will contain two files:

+- `arabidopsis_spike.fa`, which contains the 3 digital spike-in sequences in the top.
+- `arabidopsis_spike.t2g`, the transcript id to gene id mapping.